leobroom/Daxs/README.md

 ## License

 MIT License.
-See LICENSE for details.
+See "MIT license" for details.